LengaCodes/Electrophy_Analysis_Tool_GP/README.md

 This tool was developed for laboratory use in GliaPharm SA to facilitate signal inspection, electrode selection, spike and busrt activity detection on brain organoid.

+(In the utils folder, you’ll find an additional script that isn’t used by the main tool.
+I use it to generate graphs such as time-frequency plots and to display the signal both in full-band and low-frequency ranges.)

 FEATURES:

     File loading: open .h5 electrophysiology datasets.